Test card numbers

 • Transactions above $100.00 receive a specific Error response.

-The transaction amount sent in the transaction request message is used to determine which error response code will be received in your response.
-To request an error response code, the last 3 digits of the transaction amount is the response code you want to receive.
+• Transaction amount sent in the transaction request message determines which error response code is received in your response.
+To request an error response code, the last three digits of the transaction amount are the response code you want to receive.
 For example:

-• If you need to receive a response message with a 116 response code, then the request message could contain a transaction amount of $101.16.
+• To receive a response message with a 116 response code, then the request message could contain a transaction amount of $101.16.

-• If you need to receive a response message with a 318 response code, then the request message could contain a transaction amount of $403.18.
+• To receive a response message with a 318 response code, then the request message could contain a transaction amount of $403.18.